effect-ak/aws-sdk/readme.md

 gen-aws-sdk
 ```

-## A Little Story
+### AWS SDK libraries are generated as well

 The AWS SDK also generates `@aws-sdk/client-*` libraries.
 They have their own project for this: [Smithy](https://smithy.io/2.0/index.html).

 There is a specification for each service: [AWS SDK JS V3 Codegen Models](https://github.com/aws/aws-sdk-js-v3/tree/main/codegen/sdk-codegen/aws-models).

-I thought about writing my own generator that would parse the JSON specification, but it turned out to be easier to write a wrapper for the generated code.
+> I thought about writing my own generator that would parse the JSON specification, but it turned out to be easier to write a wrapper for the generated code.